 On 25 April 1945, delegations representing 50 Allied Nations convened in San Francisco, United States of America to draft a charter creating an international body more effective than the League of Nations.
 During the conference, delegates participated in heated debates on diverse topics, from the Economic and Social Council to the prevention of use of force, to the Security Council, and to the Trusteeship System.
-CUIMUN XXIV will give delegates the opportunity to re-build the biggest and most influential intergovernmental organization in the world: the United Nations.
-Delegates in this committee will be taking part in a historical simulation, but not in the format of a Crisis Committee.
+Since its inception, the United Nations has responded to crises across the globe.

 The Economic and Financial Committee (ECOFIN) is the second committee of the United Nations General Assembly.
 The committee was established with the rest of the General Assembly in 1945.
 Primarily, the committee aims to address issues related to economic growth and development with specific regard to macroeconomic policy questions, financing for development and globalisation and international trade.

 Our ECOFIN Committee is designed for intermediate level delegates, with some MUN experience.

 The Disarmament and Security Committee (DISEC) is the First Committee of the General Assembly which is concerned with matters relating to global security.
 As its name suggests, DISEC has one of the broadest mandates of any of the General Assembly’s six committees.

 This is an committee for intermediate-level and experienced delegates.